skuep/GBB15/README.md

 step_pin: gantry_mcu:PB2
 dir_pin: gantry_mcu:PB1
 enable_pin: !gantry_mcu:PB13
-endstop_pin: gantry_mcu:PA3 # this would be the STOP1 connector on GBB15 PCB
+endstop_pin: gantry_mcu:PA3 # This is the STOP1 connector on GBB15 PCB
-#endstop_pin: gantry_mcu:PA2 # Alternatively STOP2 connector (Rev. B and up, PC13 on Rev. A)
+#endstop_pin: gantry_mcu:PA2 # Alternatively, this is STOP2 connector (for Rev. B and up, PC13 on Rev. A)
+#endstop_pin: gantry_mcu:PB0 # This is the DIAG pin of the TMC driver for sensorless homing
 ...

 [tmc2209 stepper_y]